conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 Concentrated Topics transparently act as pointers to a single physical topic on your Kafka cluster.
 They allow you to reduce costs on low-volume topics by co-locating messages.
 They are completely transparent to consumers and producers and allow you to emulate different partition counts irrespective of the backing physical topic's partition count.

-The topic concentration is totally transparent for consumers and producers.

 ## Usage